mwelwankuta/BetterMouse/README.md

 ### Using the Installer (Recommended)

-1. Download the latest `MouseGestures_Setup_1.0.0.exe` from the releases page
+1. Download the latest `MouseGestures_Installer.exe` from the releases page
 2. Run the installer as Administrator
 3. Choose your installation options:
    - Install as Windows Service (runs at startup)